saraferreirascf/Automatic-connection-test/README.md

-# Script for automatic internet connection from internet.nl
+# Script for internet connection test from internet.nl

 ## With node.js: